PythonWoods/structum/docs/development/plugins.md

 # Plugin Development

-This guide covers everything you need to create plugins for Structum, whether you're contributing to the core project or building standalone plugins.
+This guide covers everything you need to create plugins for Structum.

 ## Overview

-Structum's plugin system allows extending functionality with custom commands and processing logic.
-There are two ways to create plugins:
+Structum's plugin system allows extending functionality with custom commands and processing logic through **external plugins** installed via entry points.

-1. **Builtin Plugins** – For contributors to the Structum project
+### Plugin Types

+All plugins are external packages, but there are two categories:

+1. **Official Plugins** (`structum_*`) – Maintained by PythonWoods team, auto-detected and tagged as [OFFICIAL]
-2. **External Plugins** – Standalone packages published to PyPI
+2. **External Plugins** – Third-party plugins, tagged as [EXTERNAL]

+Both types work identically and use the same entry point mechanism.
+The only difference is the naming convention that triggers automatic official plugin detection.

 ## Categories